 Today, it generally means something pleasant.

-For me this year, it’s not about either extravagance or shyness.
-And it’s not about being pleasant.
-It looks like I’m making up my own definition.
+For me this year, it’s not about extravagance or shyness.
+And it’s not really about being pleasant.
+I’ll have to make up my own definition.

 The Year Of Format